aws/aws-toolkit-jetbrains/designs/credentialManagement/credentialManagement.md

 ### Deep Credential Validation

-In order to validate the credentials returned by the `ToolkitCredentialsProvider` are able to mak AWS calls, we make a call to `sts::getCallerIdentity`.
+In order to validate the credentials returned by the `ToolkitCredentialsProvider` are able to make AWS calls, we make a call to `sts::getCallerIdentity`.
 If the call fails, we consider the credentials to be invalid.

 ## Connection Settings Management